-4. The Second Interim Report
+5. The Third Interim Report

-• The Receiver prepared and filed his Second Interim Report (Doc.
-121) on July 30, 2020, which provided a comprehensive summary, analysis, and supporting documentation of the Receiver's continuing investigation as well as the tracing of investor funds.
+• The Receiver prepared and filed his Third Interim Report (Doc.
+150) on October 30, 2020, which provided a comprehensive summary, analysis, and supporting documentation of the Receiver's continuing investigation as well as the tracing of investor funds.

-5. Litigation Claims
+6. Litigation Claims

 • The Receiver continued to analyze potential litigation claims against third parties that may have received funds from or otherwise provided services to or for the benefit of any Receivership Entities.
+To the extent the Receiver determines any such claims may be viable, he will consult with the Commission and ultimately seek the Court's guidance and approval.

-6. Continued Investigation and Review of Relevant Documentation and Information
+7. Continued Investigation And Review of Relevant Documentation and Information

 • The Receiver and his professionals continued their investigation of the business operations of the various Receivership Entities.
 This included identifying, obtaining, and reviewing relevant documentation and information from the Receivership Entities' offices and interviewing various individuals, as well as securing three additional computers previously used by one or more Receivership Entities in Puerto Rico.
-The Receiver also served 1 non-party with a copy of the Order Appointing Receiver and issued 17 subpoenas.